 For over 30 years I’ve been a dedicated woodworker.
 Initially as an amateur building things, mostly small furniture, for myself and friends.
 Then as a part time professional: which means people were paying me for the work I did.
 In 1999 I took it full time and have been self-employed ever since.

 For the majority of that time I specialized in custom designed, hand crafted solid hardwood furniture.
 One of a kind pieces.
 I have a portfolio of some of these on our Facebook page, if you’d care to see them.
-When the economy tanked I turned to making a select number of our most popular pieces as “stock” items.
+When the economy tanked in 2008 I turned to making a select number of our most popular pieces as “stock” items.
 I also turned more to the other skills listed below for income.
 I no longer do custom work because my time is so spoken for that I cannot get this kind or work done in the time frame people expect.